-3.3.3.1 Objectives: SoCalGas and ALTRA will implement a mechanism to allow trading of imbalance rights for each OFO day using the same electronic platform as for monthly imbalance trading.
+3.3.3.1 Objectives: By April 1, 2001, SoCalGas will develop and have in service a platform on its GasSelect system for entities to advertise, post and confirm OFO Day Imbalance Rights trades.
+SoCalGas will make its best efforts to contract with a Third Party Service Provider (TPSP) and have in service by October 1, 2001, a platform for anonymous OFO Day Rights trading.
+SoCalGas and a TPSP will implement a mechanism to allow trading of imbalance rights for each OFO day using the same electronic platform as for monthly imbalance trading.
 The objective is to provide balancing entities the opportunity after the fact to reduce or eliminate OFO noncompliance charges, and to create value for those entities who are within the specified OFO day tolerance band.
 Trading these rights does not change the physical imbalance position of the entity or the pipeline.
 Trading these OFO day rights also avoids the problem of significant retroactive accounting adjustments which would be needed if physical imbalances for the OFO day were traded.
 OFOs will be called on the SoCalGas system independently for noncore and core markets.
 OFO imbalance trading described below can occur only within class (core or noncore) for which an OFO has been called on a particular day, except that if an OFO is called on the same day for both core and noncore markets, daily imbalances can be traded between as well as within the two classes for that day.

 3.3.3.2 Market Benefits: A daily balancing tolerance level of 10% for customers with default balancing service is specified for each day an OFO is called.
 If a balancing entity has an imbalance outside this tolerance level for that OFO day, it is subject to noncompliance charges.
 If a balancing entity has an imbalance that is within this tolerance level for that OFO day, that entity receives no benefit for helping the situation.
 With imbalance rights trading, there is an opportunity for the balancing entity that is within the tolerance level to gain value from this position, while helping the balancing entities outside the tolerance band to reduce their noncompliance charges.